Hitting the ground running with Caminao is meant to be easy as it relies on

-The generalization of digitical environments vindicates the Symbolic System modeling paradigm: to stay competitive, enterprises have to manage a relevant, accurate, and up-to-date symbolic representation of their business context and concerns.
+The generalization of digitical environments bears out the Symbolic System modeling paradigm: to stay competitive, enterprises have to manage a relevant, accurate, and up-to-date symbolic representation of their business context and concerns.
 On that account, consequences go well beyond a shallow transformation of business processes and call for an in-depth transformation of enterprise architectures that should put the focus on their capacity to refine business data flows into information assets supporting knowledge management and decision-making:

-- Ubiquitous, massive, and unrelentig digitized business flows cannot be dealt with lest a clear distinctionis is made between raw data acquired across platforms and the information (previously data) models ensuring the continuity and consistency of systems.
+- Ubiquitous, massive, and unrelentig digitized business flows cannot be dealt with lest a clear distinction is maintained between raw data acquired across platforms and the information (previously data) models ensuring the continuity and consistency of systems.

 - Once structured and refined, business data flows must be blended with information models sustaining systems functionalities.

 - A comprehensive and business driven integration of organization and knowldege could then support strategic and operational decision-making at enterprise level.